-The tear-shaped Indian Ocean island of Sri Lanka is a true culinary treat.
+The tear-shaped Indian Ocean island of Sri Lanka Dropdown content is a true culinary treat.
 Through years of colonisation and trade, many cultures have influenced its cuisine, creating a spice-filled fusion of Dutch, Portuguese, English, Malay, Indian and indigenous flavours to tantalise the taste buds.
 If you're not familiar with Sri Lankan food, you're in for a treat.

 There’s certainly no shortage of fish, seafood, vegetables and spices to turn into tempting curries.
 Coconut plays a key role in dishes, as well as arrack, the potent homegrown spirit distilled from the sap of coconut flowers.
 There’s always thambili, or sweet king coconut water, for the morning after.

 Here are 10 Sri Lankan foods you need to try on your trip to this beguiling isle.

 Traditionally eaten at breakfast, the savoury, bowl-shaped Sri Lankan take on pancakes are delicious any time.
 You'll find them everywhere, from street food stalls to restaurant menus.They’re made from a batter of fermented rice flour, coconut milk, coconut water and a sprinkling of sugar, that’s cooked in a small, high-sided wok-like pan.
 An egg is broken into it while it cooks and it’s served with a spicy sambol.

 The classic side dish, sambols are fresh and often fiery, chunky sauces, usually made with a stone pestle and mortar.
 Polsambol is a mix of finely grated coconut, dried red chillies, red onion, lime juice and a dash of Maldive fish, or cured tuna.